Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite

 Finally, we illustrate the second key benefit of SPLASH-type estimators: interpretability.
 Recall that we convoluted satellite images to a ($5 \times 9$) grid of spatial units.
-To examine the relevant interactions between these spatial units, we provide several visualizations off the spatial weight matrices estimated by the SPLASH(0.5,$\lambda$) estimator in Figure \ref{Fig:NO2_coefficient_plot}.
-First, in panel (a), we visualize the absolute magnitude of the spatial interactions.
+To examine the relevant interactions between these spatial units, we provide several visualizations off the spatial weight matrices estimated by the SPLASH(0.5,$\lambda$) estimator.
+First, in Figure \ref{Fig:NO2_coefficient_plot}(a), we visualize the absolute magnitude of the spatial interactions.
 A clear diagonal pattern emerges, with the two diagonals closest to the principal diagonal and the two outer diagonals containing the largest interactions.
 These four diagonals correspond to first-order vertical and second-order horizontal interactions, respectively.
 The additional two diagonals, that are sandwiched in between the former, contain the first-order horizontal interactions between spatial units, which surprisingly seem to be smaller in magnitude.
-In panel (b), each cell indicates the proportion of rolling windows the corresponding spatial interaction is estimated as being non-zero.
-It turns out, that these proportions are either one (yellow) or zero (purple), indicating very stable selection across samples.
+In Figure \ref{Fig:NO2_coefficient_plot}(b), each cell indicates the proportion of rolling windows the corresponding spatial interaction is estimated as being non-zero.
+These proportions are either one (yellow) or zero (purple) indicating very stable selection across samples.
 It becomes apparent that in addition to the six diagonals that were clear from panel (a), two additional diagonals are always selected, which contain the first order diagonal interactions between spatial units.